Multicolor continuous-variable quantum entanglement in the Kerr frequency comb: Entanglement of DKS

-\textbf{\emph{Multi-color entanglement.- }}Figure~\ref{Fig2} depicts the typical results of Kerr combs in a microring resonator at different states~\citep{PhysRevA.89.063814,guo2018efficient}, with the upper and bottom rows show the classical intracavity fields and the entanglement $E_{\mathcal{N}}$ between mode-pairs.
-Here, we consider a monochromatic field driving on the $0$-th mode to initially excite the mode-pairs with $\xi=0$, and the system parameters are chosen from a typical AlN microring in the experimental work~\citep{guo2018efficient}.
+Based on the full-model analysis for deriving Eq.(\ref{eq:En}), we numerically calculated the CV entanglement of different DKS states.
+As the pump power increases above the OPO threshold, the intracavity field can be driven to the soliton states with appropriate laser power and frequency detuning, which are ultrashort pulses circulating inside the cavity~\citep{herr2014temporal,kippenberg2018dissipative}.
+Figure~\ref{Fig3} depicts the typical results of Kerr comb spectra in a microring resonator at different DKS states~\citep{PhysRevA.89.063814,guo2018efficient}, with the upper and bottom rows shows the classical intracavity fields and the entanglement $E_{N}$ between mode-pairs.
+Here, we consider a monochromatic field driving on the $0$-th mode to initially excite the mode-pairs with $\xi=0$, and the system parameters are chosen from a typical AlN microring in the experimental work~\citep{guo2018efficient,Liu2023}.

-(i) Below the threshold {[}Fig.~\ref{Fig2}(a) and (e){]}.
-For weak pump power, the parametric gain on mode-pair of $\xi=0$ can not compensate the dissipation in these modes, thus the system stays below the optical parametric oscillation threshold and generates thermal photon-pairs by the spontaneous parametric down-conversion (SPDC)~\citep{reimer2016generation}.
-From the comb spectrum of classical field {[}Fig.$\:$\ref{Fig2}(a){]}, only the $0$-th mode is sufficiently excited, and the intracavity fields in all the other modes are negligible.
-Figure$\:$\ref{Fig2}(e) shows the matrix $\mathbf{E}_{\mathcal{N}}$, which only has positive value at its diagonal elements, indicating that only the photon-pair generation between mode-pair $\left(+l,-l\right)$ for $\xi=0$ are initiated.
-Due to the dispersion of the cavity resonance, modes with indices away from $0$ experience poorer phase-matching condition and thus the $E_{\mathcal{N}}$ decays with $l$.

-(ii) Primary comb {[}Figs.~\ref{Fig2}(b) and (f){]}.
-As the pump power increases above the OPO threshold and the cavity field can be prepared into a stable Turing pattern (Fig.$\:$\ref{Fig2}(b)).
-In this state, several equally-spaced comb lines are efficiently excited, with the space approximately be $m\times$FSR determined by the dissipation rate $\kappa$ and the dispersion $D_{2}$~\citep{PhysRevA.89.063814}.
-Even though only $\xi=0$ is initially excited, the generated comb lines can stimulate the cascaded FWM and produce entanglement for mode-pairs belongs to other $\xi$.
-Consequently, $\mathbf{E}_{\mathcal{N}}$ in Fig.$\:$\ref{Fig2}(f) shows non-zero values at elements on several diagonal lines, with each diagonal line corresponding to $\xi=2nm$ with $n\in\mathbb{Z}$.
-In the primary comb, the power of the comb lines decreases with the mode index, the degree of entanglement decreases from the main-diagonal line ($\xi=0$) to the high-order diagonal ($\xi=2nm\neq0$).
+As shown by the spectra in Figs.\ref{Fig3}(a)-(c), when the cavity is prepared in soliton states of different orders, tens of modes are efficiently excited to equally-spaced comb lines with the space approximately $m\times$FSR determined by the dissipation rate $\kappa$ and the dispersion $D_{2}$~\citep{PhysRevA.89.063814}.
+The envelopes show a profile of the $\mathrm{sech}^{2}$-function.
+Even though only $\xi=0$ is initially excited, the generated comb lines can stimulate the cascaded FWM to produce and distribute entanglement for mode-pairs belonging to other $\xi$.
+The strong comb line with index number $l$ generated by the pump mode can further drive the mode-pairs with $\xi=2l$, leading to the positive $E_{\mathcal{N}}$ on the corresponding diagonals of the entanglement matrix in Fig.~\ref{Fig3}(d)-\ref{Fig3}(f).